-Designed to suit everyone, the Emma Original Hybrid mattress combines the bounce and luxury depth of full-size pocket springs with layer-upon-layer of the very latest memory foam technology.
+Designed to suit everyone, the Emma Premium mattress combines the bounce and luxury depth of full-size pocket springs with layer-upon-layer of the very latest memory foam technology.
 It’s firm yet comfortable, incredibly supportive and cooling – what more could you ask for?
 (If the answer is built-in sleep tracking, hang fire for Emma Motion, the brand’s super-techy smart mattress rumoured to be landing soon.)

 Suits all sleep positions

 Emma’s third mattress launch to date, the Emma Premium landed at the beginning of this year (2021).
 It was originally called the Emma Original Hybrid, but has undergone a name chance since – either way, it has been a big hit with customers.
 So much so, the brand is already adding a single version to the line-up.

 I have tested all of the predecessors from Emma, so was keen to compare their latest premium offering.
 Heralded Emma’s ‘most advanced hybrid mattress’, the Emma Premium has a few tricks up its sleeve, such as longer springs and extra foam, but does it live up to the hype?
 We tested a double Emma Premium mattress for three weeks in April/May.
 Find out how we got on and how it compared to other contenders for the best mattress around.